ervinpepic/GlobeAbc/wp-content/plugins/country-phone-field-contact-form-7/readme.txt

 * Tested with new wordpress version and contact form 7 plugin.
 2.2.9
 * Adding a hidden filed capture country code for phone field.
 It helps in custom validation.
+2.3.0
+* Add a feature, country name and phone dial code cannot remove.
+It auto prefix, if user removed by mistake.
+* Tested with new contact form 7 and wordpress version.
+* Enable affiliation banner with dimissable button.
+* Now affiliation banner will not distrub any plugin subscriber.
+It can be disable from admin easy.
+2.3.1
+* Country and phone field validation imporved.